smarthomeNG/plugins/smarttv/README.md

 #### Attributes
   * `host`: specifies the ip address of your SmartTV device.
   * `port`: if you want to use a nonstandard port.
-  * `tv_version`: allowed values are "old" or "new", depending on the traditional use of the plugin via port 55000 or the version for new SmartTVs, which use port 8001 and a websocket connection
+  * `tv_version`: allowed values are "classic" or "samsung_m_series", depending on the traditional (classic) use of the plugin via port 55000 or the version for the Samsung M series, which use port 8001 and a websocket connection
   * `delay`: specify a delay in case more than 1 key is sent.
 Reduces problems when switching e.g. to TV programs with numbers like "135".
   * `instance`: if you want to specify more than 1 instances of the plugin (requires to set @instance_name on the item attribute smarttv.